Methamphetamine Drug Addiction Treatment

 Behavioral therapy is considered the most effective treatment available for meth addiction.
 There are two main types: cognitive behavioral therapy (CBT) and contingency management (CM) interventions.

 CBT addresses the learning processes underlying drug addiction and other harmful behaviors.
 It involves working with a therapist to develop a set of healthy coping strategies.
 Studies have found that CBT is effective at reducing meth use, even after only a few sessions.

 Georgia Men’s Rehab Wants to Help You Now

-Please consider the experienced treatment and support that we provide at Georgia Men’s Rehab.
-If you, or a loved one struggles with an addiction to methamphetamine, give us a call at (866) 563-0497 to learn more about our effective program, and how to begin the admissions process today.
+If you or a loved one struggles with a drug addiction or life-controlling issue, please give us a call now at (866) 563-0497 to find the best drug addiction treatment center near Dublin, Georgia.
 We look forward to hearing from you!